-The Director of Sustainability is responsible for a broad range of climate-related issues at Taylor Wimpey, including corporate responsibility, environmental reporting, the implementation of energy and carbon reduction, reviewing and guiding the strategy.
-The Director of Sustainability supports the production of Taylor Wimpey's Annual Sustainability Report that includes sections on building sustainable homes and communities, managing land, protecting the environment, sourcing responsibly and governance, management and performance.
-Responsibility for climate-related issues lies with the Director of Responsibility given the substantial experience they have in this area.
+The Director of Sustainability is responsible for a broad range of climate-related issues at Taylor Wimpey, including corporate responsibility, environmental reporting, the implementation of energy and carbon reduction initiatives, and developing, reviewing and guiding climate strategy.
+The Director of Sustainability supports the production of Taylor Wimpey's annual Sustainability Report that includes sections on building sustainable homes and communities, managing land, protecting the environment, sourcing responsibly and governance, management and performance.